parthkamaria7638/due_assignments_reminder/README.md

 5).
 Provide your moodle credentials<br />
 6).
 Wait for some time for the script to run<br />

 After the script is run successfully, your due assignments would appear in terminal window, a csv file named reminder.csv and to the google calendar.
+Dont't mess with the csv file or may lead to duplicate addition of the events.

 NOTE: The script would add all the due assignments of the courses that you've enrolled in moddle except for the courses like Modelling and Simulation.